RTEMS/rtems-docs/c-user/clock_manager.rst

 Announcing a Tick
 -----------------

-RTEMS provides the ``rtems_clock_tick`` directive which is called from the user's real-time clock ISR to inform RTEMS that a tick has elapsed.
+RTEMS provides the several clock tick directives which are called from the user's real-time clock ISR to inform RTEMS that a tick has elapsed.
+Depending on the timer hardware capabilities the clock driver must choose the most appropriate clock tick directive.
 The tick frequency value, defined in microseconds, is a configuration parameter found in the Configuration Table.
-RTEMS divides one million microseconds (one second) by the number of microseconds per tick to determine the number of calls to the ``rtems_clock_tick`` directive per second.
-The frequency of ``rtems_clock_tick`` calls determines the resolution (granularity) for all time dependent RTEMS actions.
-For example, calling ``rtems_clock_tick`` ten times per second yields a higher resolution than calling ``rtems_clock_tick`` two times per second.
-The ``rtems_clock_tick`` directive is responsible for maintaining both calendar time and the dynamic set of timers.
+RTEMS divides one million microseconds (one second) by the number of microseconds per tick to determine the number of calls to the clock tick directive per second.
+The frequency of clock tick calls determines the resolution (granularity) for all time dependent RTEMS actions.
+For example, calling the clock tick directive ten times per second yields a higher resolution than calling the clock tick two times per second.
+The clock tick directives are responsible for maintaining both calendar time and the dynamic set of timers.

 Setting the Time
 ----------------